cjpritch/work-day/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

+## Purpose
+A simple calendar application that allows a user to save events for each hour of the work day